openhab/openhab-addons/addons/binding/org.openhab.binding.netatmo/README.md

 ## Missing Certificate Authority

-This version of the binding has been modified to avoid the need to impoort StartCom certificate in the local JDK certificate store.
+This version of the binding has been modified to avoid the need to import StartCom certificate in the local JDK certificate store.

 ```
 javax.net.ssl.SSLHandshakeException: